binance/binance-spot-api-docs/faqs/spot_glossary.md

 * The second asset in the symbol (e.g. `USDT` is the `quote asset` of symbol `BTCUSDT`) which represents the asset being used to quote prices (the `price`).

 `quoteAssetPrecision`
-* A field found in `GET /api/v3/exchangeInfo` that shows the number of decimals allowed on the `quoteAsset`.
+* A field found in Exchange Information that shows the number of decimals allowed on the `quoteAsset`.

 `quoteCommissionPrecision`
-* A field found in `GET /api/v3/exchangeInfo` that represents the number of decimals quote asset commission will be calculated to.
+* A field found in Exchange Information that represents the number of decimals quote asset commission will be calculated to.

 `quoteOrderQty`
 * `MARKET` order parameter that specifies the amount of the quote asset one wants to spend/receive in a "Reverse MARKET order".